arekmula/articulated_objects_scene_builder/README.md

 ## About
 ROS node that builds point cloud-based model of the scene enhanced with information about articulated objects.
 It subscribes to following topics:
-- `hz_points` which contains input point cloud to process
+- topic with point cloud to process that can be set using `rosparam set rosparam set input_point_cloud_topic "input_point_cloud_topic"`
 - `front_prediction` which contains information about detected fronts of articulated objects.
 [See node](https://github.com/arekmula/ros_front_detection_segmentation)
 - `handler_prediction_topic` which contains information about detected handlers of articulated objects.
 [See node](https://github.com/arekmula/ros_handler_detector)
 - `joint_prediction_topic` which contains information about detected joints of articulated objects that are rotational.
 [See node](https://github.com/arekmula/ros_joint_segmentation)